-- A word used in the name is offensive (e.g. it’s racist or discriminatory) or implies a criminal connection
+- a word used in the name is offensive (e.g., it’s racist or discriminatory) or implies a criminal connection

 ‘Same as’ and ‘too like’ names

-Only characters specified by Schedule 1 to the Company, Limited Liability Partnership and Business (Names and Trading Disclosures) Regulations 2015 may be used in company names.
+Only characters specified by Schedule 1 the Company, Limited Liability Partnership and Business (Names and Trading Disclosures) Regulations 2015 may be used in company names.
 This excludes, for example, the heart symbol.

 Full names of directors and company secretaries – including any middle names – should be used in the application.
 If initials (e.g. Johnny B. Goode) or abbreviated names are used, this could lead to the application being rejected.